 Our condolences, you continued reading.

 Before we start, we must explain two or three things about genetics.
-Don't worry, we limited it to the bare minimum, to avoid reading this blog post feels like a lecture, and because of our extreme limited understanding of this complex science as well.
+Do not worry, we limited it to the bare minimum, to avoid reading this blog post feels like a lecture, and because of our extreme limited understanding of this complex science as well.

 YX and XX

-DNA research concerning the origin of men can be approached via the male chromosomes or via the female chromosomes.
+DNA research concerning the origin of humans can be approached via the male chromosomes or via the female chromosomes.
 The first is the study of the Y chromosome (yDNA).
 This is DNA passed on from father to son via the Y chromosome.
-The second is the mitochondrial DNA (mtDNA), which is passed down from mother to her children via the two X chromosomes.
-There's a third variant, namely autosomal DNA (atDNA), which studies the twenty-two non-sex related chromosomes.
+The second is mitochondrial DNA (mtDNA), which is passed down from mother to her child(ren) via the two X chromosomes.
+There is a third variant, namely autosomal DNA (atDNA), which concerns the twenty-two non-sex-related chromosomes.
 We leave atDNA for what it is.
-Most genetic research focusing on origins of peoples concentrates on the Y chromosome, because it's especially useful for reconstructing population histories (Altena 2019).
+Most genetic research focusing on the origins of peoples concentrates on the Y chromosome because it is especially useful for reconstructing population histories (Altena 2019).

-Another example concerns the population of modern Iceland.
-Male yDNA is predominantly Nordic and female mtDNA is predominantly Gaelic (O’Sullivan 2018).
-The Icelandic sagas recount of women from Ireland and Scotland raided by Norwegians (dubbed as Vikings), are thus genetically confirmed.
-Unless Irish and Scottish women were attracted by the beauty of the Icelandic landscape and travelled voluntarily to the icy island, and took its uncivilized Norsemen for granted.
+Another example of colonial manly behaviour concerns the population of modern Iceland.
+Male yDNA is predominantly Nordic, while female mtDNA is predominantly Gaelic (O’Sullivan 2018).
+The Icelandic sagas recount women from Ireland and Scotland raided by Norwegians, dubbed as Vikings, which are thus genetically confirmed.
+Unless, of course, Irish and Scottish women were attracted by the beauty of the Icelandic landscape and travelled voluntarily to the icy island and took its uncivilized, strange-speaking Norsemen for granted.
 We consider this a less likely scenario.
-Similar to Iceland is the DNA of Scandinavian men and Celtic women on the Faroe (Gershon 2021).
-Read also our blog post Latið meg ei á Frísaland fordervast! to read more about this grab-a-woman phenomenon, only this time done by Frisian pirates operating in the northern seas.
+Similar to the DNA of Iceland is the DNA of Scandinavian men and Celtic women on the Faroe Islands (Gershon 2021).
+Read also our blog post Latið meg ei á Frísaland fordervast!
+And the murder of a bishop to read more about this grab-a-woman phenomenon, only this time done by Frisian pirates operating in the northern seas.

 In the period 1530 and 1780, about 1.25 million Europeans were enslaved by Muslims of northern Africa, the so-called Barbary Coast.
-We're not aware much research has been done into the DNA footprint of these so-called Christian slaves in northern Africa, but possibly less visible than the examples of the African Americans and Anglo-Saxons, because Muslims prevented Christian male slaves to reproduce themselves.
+We are not aware that much research has been done into the DNA footprint of these so-called Christian slaves in northern Africa, but possibly less visible than the examples of the African Americans and Anglo-Saxons, because Muslims prevented Christian male slaves from reproducing themselves.
 Vigorously even.
-To what extent female white slaves bare children with Muslim offspring, is unknown.
+To what extent female white slaves bore children with Muslim offspring is unknown.
 However, around the year 1700, citizens of the city of Algiers were known for their white complexion (Davis 2003).

-Yes, once you're down the Rabbit Hole, there's little Little Miss Sunshine left.
+Yes, once you are down the Rabbit Hole, there is little Little Miss Sunshine left.
 Sorry to have popped the bubble.

 Haplogroups

-A central entity you come across in genetics are haplogroups, sub-haplogroups and haplotypes.
+A central entity you come across in genetics is haplogroups, sub-haplogroups, and haplotypes.
 A haplogroup is a group of haplotypes.
-Haplotypes are organisms, including humans, that share a common ancestor with a specific, chromosomal mutation.
-Subgroups of a haplogroup are often named clades, subclades or, even more brainy, single nucleotide polymorphisms (SNPs, pronounced as snips).
-The term ‘genetic marker’ or short ‘marker’ is thrown in for good measures as well.
-Since all these genetic (sub)groups are one way or the other a sub set of an older DNA lineage, or at least constitute a common genetic variation, we keep it simple and stick to the term haplogroup in this blog post.
-Probably missing all kinds of crucial subtleties, but it does give you a feeling you understand some things.
+Haplotypes are organisms, including humans, that share a common ancestor with a specific chromosomal mutation.
+Subgroups of a haplogroup are often named clades, subclades, or, even more brainy, single nucleotide polymorphisms (SNPs, pronounced as "snips").
+The term ‘genetic marker’ or short ‘marker’ is thrown in for good measure as well.
+Since all these genetic (sub)groups are one way or another a subset of an older DNA lineage, or at least constitute a common genetic variation, we keep it simple and stick to the term haplogroup in this blog post.
+It probably misses all kinds of crucial subtleties, but it does give you a feeling that you understand some things.

-Another difficulty we experienced, is the inconsistent naming of haplogroups.
+Another difficulty we experienced when diving into the world of genetics is the inconsistent naming of haplogroups.
 You might have three, four, sometimes five different names for a single haplogroup.
-Besides that, the names itself are always a confusing combination of letters and numbers.
-Cause of this wild growth of names is commerce.
-Private companies are very active in the genetic genealogy business and have their own naming.
-Science is, predictably and vainly, reluctant to copy names invented by the ruffians of the firms of the private sector.
+Besides that, the names themselves are always a confusing combination of letters and numbers.
+The cause of this wild growth of names is commerce.
+Private companies are very active in the genetic genealogy business and have their own naming conventions.
+Science is, predictably and vainly, reluctant to adopt names invented by the ruffians of the firms in the private sector.
 Nothing good can come from commerce, of course.

 Try not to resist it.
-It's too late for the blue pill anyway.
+It is too late for the blue pill anyway.

 Sign the Times

 A last remark concerns the use of time scales and the determination of the age of haplogroups.
-Geneticists, like geologists, often use the abbreviation BP (before present) rather than BC (before Christ) and AD (Anno Domini) as most archaeologists and historians do, or rather than BCE (before the common era) and CE (common era), which is used by scholars who want to stay religiously and politically inclusive.
+Geneticists, like geologists, often use the abbreviation BP (before present), rather than BC (before Christ) and AD (Anno Domini), as most archaeologists and historians do, or rather than BCE (before the common era) and CE (common era), which is used by scholars who want to be inclusive c.q. stay religiously and politically correct.
 The BP time scale takes the year 1950 as ‘Present’.
 As to why?
 It has something to do with radiocarbon dating.
-Don't bother.
-Plus, you've scholars who use the abbreviation ya (years ago) with k as thousand, m as million and b for billion.
+Do not bother.
+Plus, you have scholars who use the abbreviation ya (years ago) with k as thousand, m as million, and b for billion.
 So, 9kya is 9,000 years ago.
-Lastly, you've those simple souls of science who only use, for example, ‘9,000 years ago’.
-Check the date the article was published in for example science journal Nature, and you know the age of the haplogroup.
-Or, should you take the date when the research was carried out a few years before?
+Lastly, you have those simple souls of science who only use, for example, ‘7,500 years ago’.
+No fancy abbreviations or anything.
+Just check the date the article was published in, for example, the science journal Nature, and you know the age of the haplogroup.
+Or should you take the date when the research was carried out a few years before publication?

 Anyway, it resembles a situation comparable to the many different electric plugs, connectors, and sockets in the world, without anyone having an adapter.
-We decided to stick with BC and AD.
-Familiar to everyone and since we're based in Europe anyway.
+We decided to stick with BC and AD, familiar to everyone, and since we are based in Europe anyway.

-Concerning the dating of Y-chromosome lineages, based on mutation rates, this in general is notoriously difficult and thus controversial within science.
-Age estimates can differ by a factor of three (Busby 2011).
+Concerning the dating of Y-chromosome lineages, based on mutation rates, this, in general, is notoriously difficult and thus controversial within science.
+Age estimates can differ by a whopping factor of three (Busby 2011).
 Again, the question is: how wrong?

 Genetic Europe